One-Credit Skill Courses

 Alex Toma, Director, Peace and Security Funders Groups

-This course will cover the world of foundation funding and strategies/tools for accessing funds this sector.
-The class will be highly interactive in nature and explore the world of foundations, how to approach foundation funding, and concrete practice in drafting letters of inquiry, proposals, and strategies how to maximize chances of receiving funding.
+This course will cover the world of foundation funding and strategies/tools for accessing funds in this sector.
+The class will be highly interactive in nature and explore the world of foundations, how to approach foundation funding, and concrete practice in drafting letters of inquiry, proposals, and strategies on how to maximize chances of receiving funding.

 Dr. Michael Shank, Director of Media Strategy, Climate Nexus

 Critical thinking and writing skills are important in any political, advocacy, or policy position.
 This class would teach students useful skills for writing in a variety of situations: from policy memos, speeches, op-eds, and blogs.
 The class might also prepare students for presenting and engaging with the media.
 Or perhaps there are two separate classes one on policy writing and one on media presentations)

 Delivering succinct oral briefings to policymakers or senior leaders is an essential part of any career.
 This course focuses on conveying best practices for delivering briefings to senior leaders in the federal government, on Capitol Hill, and in the NGO community.